argyleink/ionic-quickstarter/README.md

 The ability to run with 'mock' implementations makes it easy to develop quickly without having to perform a complicated production setup, and in test mode, the mock implementations makes running your unit tests a lot faster of course.

-## Contributing

-Contributions are welcome.
-For details, see the [Contributing](https://github.com/leob/ionic-quickstarter/wiki/Contributing) section on the Wiki.